BPMHA

 To allow the users to interact with one another

-To help clients lead a better , healthier life.
+To help clients lead a better, healthier life.

 Computer Training

-We invite trained professionals in to the centre as often as we can so that they can give our clients a solid grounding in IT with a view to them gaining a greater understanding of hardware and software packages.
+We invite trained professionals in to the centre as often as we can so that they can give our clients a solid grounding in IT skills with a view to them gaining a greater understanding of hardware and software packages.
 Many of our users have gone on to more advanced courses using the training here as their platform.

 To date users have been introduced to several different pathways including: